-Table 25-1 lists additional exceptions and error conditions that cause the tape drive to return Check Condition status for the WRITE FILEMARKS command.
+Table 26-1 lists additional exceptions and error conditions that cause the tape drive to return Check Condition status for the SPACE command.

-Table 25-1 REQUEST SENSE data for WRITE FILEMARKS command errors and exceptions
+Table 26-1 REQUEST SENSE data for WRITE FILEMARKS command errors and exceptions

 Sense Key ASC (Byte 12) ASCQ (Byte 13) Description 02h 04h 01h Not Ready.
 The tape drive is in the process of initializing itself.
 02h 04h 03h Not Ready.
 The tape drive requires manual intervention.
 02h 3Ah 00h Not Ready.
 The command requires a tape and no tape is present.
 03h 30h 02h Medium Error.
 The format of the currently loaded tape is not compatible with the tape drive or the tape drive firmware.
 0h 31h 00h Medium Error.
 The format of the currently loaded tape is corrupted.
 0h 50h 00h Medium Error.
 Write append error.
 Write failure after retry limit (specified in MODE SELECT) was exceeded.
 4h 15h 01h Hardware Error.
 The tape drive cannot properly position the media.
 5h 24h 00h Illegal Request.
 Invalid field in CDB.
-The Transfer Length exceeds OOFFh (255) filemarks (or setmarks).
+The Transfer Length exceeds 00FFh (255) filemarks (or setmarks).
 5h 50h 01h Illegal Request.
 A WRITE command was issued at an invalid tape position.
-6h 30h 00h Unit Attention.
-The currently loaded tape is incompatible with the tape drive.
-7h 27h 00h Data Protect.
-A write operation was attempted on a data cartridge that is write protected.